ZeroOrI/BadTranslationEntertainment/ksc.md

 Until this moment I forced myself to act as usual.

-While I understanding that our relationship sooner or later will be revealed I still didn't have other choice beside to keep evading the questions.
+While I were understanding that our relationship sooner or later will be revealed I still didn't have other choice beside to keep evading the questions.

 I always can deny no matter that she will ask.